 The first trimester of pregnancy can be either amazing, or one of the worst experiences of your life.
 For me, the beginning states of pregnancy fell into the latter category, and though each was terrible for different reasons, I lived to tell the tales.
 Of all the things your first trimester feels like, the one most fitting is "not a damn thing like I imagined" because, for me, that's painfully true.

-maybe I had a false image of pregnancy before I actually experienced it.
+Looking back, maybe I had a false image of pregnancy before I actually experienced it.
 I knew there'd be some non-flattering parts (hovering over a toilet in the morning comes to mind), but I held tight to the images of glowing celebrities wearing flower crowns and beautiful veils, as if the growth of a human isn't rearranging my insides.
 I guess I expected it to be all baby bump and presents, and not so much swollen feet and mood swings.
 I was way off the mark.

-that whole "glowing" thing, I didn't have flower crowns or a veil.
+Once I was, indeed, pregnant with my first child, I got the wakeup call of a lifetime.
+Not only did I lack that whole "glowing" thing, I didn't have flower crowns or a veil.
 Everything I knew about pregnancy was a lie, especially everything I was told about the horrendous first trimester.
 It didn't feel "amazing" or even "good," it felt like the following:

 Like A Trip To The Home Improvement Store

 Along with the trash can heaving comes an intimate relationship with all the toilets of the world.
 My toilet.
 My neighbor's toilet.
 All the home improvement store toilets.
 My pregnancy makes no discrimination.
 When it's time to release the kraken, no toilet is safe.